Abd-elr4hman/clone-ui-bench/README.md

 Scores are the mean judge score as a percentage of the maximum (10).
 Pilot spend was **$8.03** for 22 completed tasks.

-All scores above were produced before the charset fix in `render_html`, which had been rendering every non-ASCII character (em dashes, curly quotes, arrows) as mojibake in the clone screenshots.
-They therefore understate every model slightly.

-`n` varies because OpenRouter returned `402 in_flight_budget_exhausted` under 6-way parallelism, dropping two tasks and one task's entire judge panel.
-That error is a 4xx and so is not retried by the current policy, despite being transient with a `Retry-After` — worth fixing before a larger run, and worth lowering parallelism for.
-Rows with fewer tasks are correspondingly less reliable.

 ### Examples

 Target versus clone for the top four models, all on `stripe.com`.
 Each model is